Common Scenarios Requiring a Workplace Injury Attorney in Houston, TX

 Interviewer: Without giving specific details about the people, what are the most prevalent types of cases you handle?

 Stephen Boutros: We’ve handled non-subscriber cases.
 These are cases where we sue employers who failed to provide a safe workplace for their employees because the employers are non-subscribers to the Texas Workers Comp system.
 So they can be sued.
 That’s how we, as lawyers, refer to those cases, as non-subscriber cases.
 We’ve handled literally hundreds of these cases against employers that don’t carry Comp.

-Some examples, I actually tried one of the largest personal injury cases in Harris County this year.
+I, as a Houston workplace injury attorney, actually tried one of the largest personal injury cases in Harris County this year.
 This case involved a gentleman named Kelvin Graves, who was a flatbed truck driver and he was dispatched to pick up a load from a yard, and he didn’t know what he was picking up until he got to the yard.
 He was picking up heavy, loose pipe, but the truck he was dispatched with didn’t have pipe stakes.
 Pipe Stakes are the iron vertical supports that keep pipe from rolling off.
 His employer, who did not have Workers Comp, should not have dispatched him to pick up the load, without having the proper equipment needed to safely secure the load.

 The pipe company loaded the pipe, even though their safety rules specifically said, you can never load heavy, loose pipe onto a flatbed that doesn’t have four vertical supports, the pipe stakes.
 So they violated their company’s own safety rules and the inevitable happened.
 Workers were trying to get the job done but they hadn’t either been properly trained, hadn’t been given the proper equipment, or were not being properly supervised.
 The pipe rolled off and crushed Kelvin’s legs.
 His left leg ultimately had to be amputated through the knee.